marlin-codes/marlin-codes/README.md

 ---

-I am currently a Postdoctoral researcher at Yale University, working with Prof. Rex Ying.
+I am currently a Postdoctoral researcher at Yale University.
 Before that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by Prof. Irwin King.

 My research interests are mainly in the fields of machine learning and data mining.
 Recently, I have been working on the following topics, including
 - Hyperbolic Geometry